-For law enforcement to open an investigation on your tip, they need "actionable information."
-Specific tips helpful when reporting to the hotline would include:
+- 01800-5533-000 (Mexico) = Text INFO or HELP to Befree (233733) For law enforcement to open an investigation on your tip, they need "actionable information," and as many details as you can provide.
+Specific tips helpful when reporting to the hotiline would include:

-- Descriptions of cars (make, model, color, license plate number, etc.) and people (height, weight, hair color, eye color, age, etc.) - Take a picture if you can. - Specific times and dates (When did you see the event in question take place?
-What day was it?) - Addresses and locations where suspicious activity took place
+Descriptions of cars (make, model, color, license plate number, etc.) and people (height, weight, hair color, eye color, age, etc.) Take a picture if you can.

+Specific times and dates (When did you see the event in question take place?
+What day was it?)

+Addresses and locations where suspicious activity took place